 Dr Georgia Chronaki

-Georgia oversees the activities of the Developmental Cognitive Neuroscience (DCN) Laboratory at the School of Psychology and Computer Science, University of Central Lancashire.
+Georgia oversees the activities of our Developmental Cognitive Neuroscience (DCN) Laboratory.
 In parallel to her academic activities, Georgia has experience in working clinically with children and young people in various settings.

-Georgia’s primary role is to lead the research activities of the Developmental Cognitive Neuroscience (DCN) Lab at the School of Psychology and Computer Science.
+Georgia’s primary role is to lead the research activities of the Developmental Cognitive Neuroscience (DCN) Lab.
 The programme of research in the DCN Lab encompasses a range of topics and includes a Social and Affective Neuroscience research stream and a Cognitive Neuroscience research stream.
 Georgia also teaches in our MSc in Child Development, and Advanced Developmental Psychopathology modules, and supervises PhD students.

 Georgia is actively involved in public engagement activities on child development and the brain.
 She has been the lead organiser for the DCN Lab exhibit at the Lancashire Science Festival for several years.